 Vince Jarboe Insurance Agency

-Rebecca lives in South Louisville and is a Beechmont Neighborhood Association board member.
+Rebecca lives in South Louisville.
 She holds a BA in Religious Studies from Western Kentucky University and is currently pursuing a Master of Public Administration degree at the University of Louisville.
 Outside of work, you might find Rebecca in rehearsal with Keen Dance Theatre, or hiking the Purple Heart Trail in Jefferson Memorial Forest.